A-Yo (Lady Gaga song): Critical reception

 Stereogums Chris DeVille wrote, "Despite its funky digital beat, rap-inflected hook, and playfully tweaked guitar twang, it might actually go over pretty well on country radio if enough programmers gave it a chance.
 That said, this computerized juke-joint party track is far from M.O.R. by Nashville standards".
+Kristen S. Hé of Vulture found it a "fun" and "unpretentious" song, where Gaga is "having the time of her life — the perfect embodiment of her raucous, back-to-basics 2016 Dive Bar Tour."
 Carey O'Donnell from Paper magazine called it a "foot stomping, hand-clapping rock pop track", but said it sounded better live.
 Stephen Thomas Erlewine from AllMusic called the song "riotous".
 The New York Timess Jon Caramanica felt that "A-Yo" sounded like "a Britney Spears parody or a song drawn from one of those live musicals that have been littering network television" since Glee ended.
 Maeve McDermott of USA Today was negative, saying "songs that sound most like Gaga's earlier hits" like "A-Yo" were Joannes weakest moments.

 Chart performance

 In the United States, "A-Yo" reached number-one on the Billboard Twitter Real-Time chart following the release of Joanne.
 On the Billboard Hot 100 it debuted and peaked at number 66.
 On the Canadian Hot 100, "A-Yo" reached number 55.
 Similarly, in the United Kingdom the song reached number 66 on the UK Singles Chart, selling 8,332 equivalent units, and debuted with around the same numbers in Ireland and Scotland.
 Other European countries where the song debuted includes France, Portugal and Switzerland, and the digital charts of Czech Republic and Slovakia.

 As of February 2020, the song has sold 5,500 digital downloads and acquired 6.47 million streams in the UK.